-The first thing to realise is that the main ingredient in all three is Caffeine, a natural stimulant which raises energy levels and can get you firing on all cylinders at the gym.
+The first thing to realise is that the main ingredient in all three is Caffeine, a natural stimulant which can get you firing on all cylinders at the gym.

-Multiple studies have also shown that Caffeine can muscle endurance and strength during workouts.
+Multiple studies have also shown that Caffeine can boost performance during workouts.
 Put simply, you’re likely to feel more energized if you’ve taken Caffeine before starting your workout.

 Athletes who take Caffeine before competing are usually able to exert more power over an extended period of time.